 Mobile for working hours only: 07780 267704: please use email, in first instance, if possible.

-Students and staff: If you suspect you have COVID-19 (Any of these symptoms: loss of taste or smell, a high temperature above 37.8 degrees centigrade, or a continuous cough i.e. coughing for more than an hour or three episodes in a day, a sore throat or: nasal discharge or congestion, musicle aches, new hoarseness, new shortness of breath, a new wheeze or a positive Lateral Flow test, call Addenbrooke’s Occupational Health on : 01223 216767 to arrange a test (Open 08.30am -4.30pm Monday to Fri) and state that you want to be tested as part of the University testing programme: Please also inform the Porters’ Lodge immediately: 01223 336000.
+Students and staff: If you suspect you have COVID-19 (Any of these symptoms: loss of taste or smell, a high temperature above 37.8 degrees centigrade, a continuous cough i.e. coughing for more than an hour or three episodes in a day, a sore throat or: nasal discharge or congestion, musicle aches, new hoarseness, new shortness of breath, a new wheeze or a positive Lateral Flow test, call Addenbrooke’s Occupational Health on : 01223 216767 to arrange a test (Open 08.30am -4.30pm Monday to Fri) and state that you want to be tested as part of the University testing programme: Please also inform the Porters’ Lodge immediately: 01223 336000.
 If you are ill out of hours please access NHS 111 online or call NHS 111.
 Quick Covid (antigen) tests are now aavailable free at chemists.

 Information shared with the nurse is confidential.
 If it is in the interest of the student for information to be shared with other Health Professionals or staff involved with welfare, consent will normally be gained first.
 Confidentiality will be broken if there appears to be a serious imminent risk, or if there are serious illegal activities, where there is a risk to your own or others safety.
 NB: The Nurse is not permitted to: sign legal documents (e.g. wills/financial documents), medical fitness forms relating to placements/jobs or write references.
 As COVID-19 is a reportable, highly contagious virus, staff involved with welfare and safety will be informed.